gravitational/teleport/rfd/0139-gogo-must-go.md

 extensions from `types.proto`.
 As they'll no longer have an impact on Teleport's business logic, the impact should be contained to modifying conversion functions.
 To handle the new output of the generated objects.

+#### New objects

+New objects can use the internal object approach above, or alternatively can rely on `protojson`'s encoding of the protobuf resources.
+When using `protojson`, we should make sure to use the `UseProtoNames` marshaling option to ensure that the marshaled resource is using snake case.
+If a developer needs to deviate the internal representation of the resource, we should migrate the object to the above approach.

+#### `protojson` vs. internal objects

+There are upsides and downsides to both approaches, but it should be noted that both are considered supported ways of representing storage.

+**Upsides of using `protojson` representation**

+- `protojson` is the canonical JSON representation of an proto message.
+- Avoids the need to create a nearly identical object per message along with conversion functions.

+**Downsides of using `protojson` representation**

+- Antipattern to couple API representation to storage.

+**Upsides of internal object representation**

+- Decouples the API representation of a resource from its storage.
+- Allows for removing protobuf specific fields and objects from business logic.
+- Allows for customizing marshaling/unmarshaling when needed.

+**Downsides of internal object representation**

+- Will require replicating a protobuf message that will likely be 1:1 with `protojson` for the most part.
+- Risk forgetting to add fields from conversion methods.

 ### UX